 There’s always a request about someone who can’t get into their accounts – and it isn't related to the password or the software – it’s probably about their user.
 So, the basic steps for this category are resetting profiles, resetting passwords, and changing security profiles.

 Depending on the issue, you can also try fixing permissions that were already approved.
-If the permissions need to be changed or accepted, you can add an approver to the requests on InvGate Service Desk (without any extra licensing cost) to keep the workflow going.
+If the permissions need to be changed or accepted, you can add an approver to the requests on InvGate Service Management (without any extra licensing cost) to keep the workflow going.

 Finally, check if the user is connected to the VPN or if there are some other requirements needed to get access to what they’re reaching for.